molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Click</aside>

 Now let us increment the count.
-We find and click on the increment button.
-The button has the test id `increment-button`.
+We find and click on the increment button (test id `increment-button`).
 Cypress offers the `cy.click` method for this purpose.

 ```typescript
 cy.get('[data-testid="increment-button"]').click();